taahamahdi/Game-Bot/README.md

 ## To do:

-Remove "Looking for x" string output, and set up "Game not found" instead.
+<del>Remove "Looking for x" string output, and set up "Game not found" instead.</del>